 - Permission Issues: Loss of admin rights or misconfigured permissions for the $Recycle.bin can prevent proper access, triggering false corruption warnings.

-Immediate Step: Recover Data From the Corrupted Recycle Bin
+Recover Files Before Fixing the Corrupted Recycle Bin

-If you have accidentally deleted some important files when the Recycle Bin became corrupted, it is possible to recover them from it.
+If important files were deleted before the Recycle Bin became corrupted, recover them before applying any repair methods.

 MiniTool Power Data Recovery FreeClick to Download100%Clean & Safe